WebOrigami/docs/src/content/cli/intro5.md

 ## Inspect a live web site

-<span class="tutorialStep"></span> The web site you're reading now supports viewing its contents as an explorable graph, so you can reference it directly in ori.
+<span class="tutorialStep"></span> The web site you're reading now supports viewing its contents as an async graph, so you can reference it directly in ori.
 For example, this site includes a route [/samples/greetings/](/samples/greetings/).
-You can pass that URL to ori with the custom [graphhttps:](/language/@graphHttps.html) protocol to treat that route as an explorable graph, and display all the files at that route:
+You can pass that URL to ori with the custom [graphhttps:](/language/@graphHttps.html) protocol to treat that route as an async graph, and display all the files at that route:

 ```console
 $ ori graphhttps://graphorigami.org/samples/greetings/